 Exalt: to think or speak highly of someone; to raise to a higher rank.

-I think if HNAC Alison heard the word ‘righteousness’ she’d think of some stuffy old religious dude in a Church with a pitcher of holy water plus ‘bells and smells’ who was being generally devoid of association with wider society and relevance.
+I think if HNAC Alison heard the word ‘righteousness’ she’d think of some stuffy old religious person in a Church with a pitcher of holy water plus ‘bells and smells’ who was being generally devoid of association with wider society and anything of relevance.